soulemate/confluent_tf_action/examples/configurations/dedicated-privatelink-azure-kafka-rbac/README.md

 3. One commmon deployment workflow for environments with private networking is as follows:

-    * A initial (centrally-run) Terraform deployment provisions infrastructure: network, Kafka cluster, and private network connectivity
+    * A initial (centrally-run) Terraform deployment provisions infrastructure: network, Kafka cluster, and other resources on cloud provider of your choice to setup private network connectivity (like DNS records)

     * A secondary Terraform deployment (run from within the private network) provisions data-plane resources (Kafka Topics and ACLs)